An elderly woman is having a conversation with a compassionate caregiver

 Non-Medical Home Health Services

 In Ohio, non-medical home health services play an indispensable role for those who require assistance with daily living but do not necessarily need medical care.
-This form of support greatly enhances the quality of life for the elderly and disabled, allowing them to maintain their dignity and independence within the comfort of their homes.

 This range of services includes help with personal care, such as bathing and dressing, meal preparation, housekeeping, medication reminders, and companionship.